 Download here: Deluge

-The official client has the basics covered, but like uTorrent, it's heavy on the ads
+The official client has the basics covered, but like uTorrent, it's ad-heavy

 BitTorrent is the original, but not necessarily the best, torrent client.
 You might have very high hopes for BitTorrent Inc's official software, and while it's perfectly adequate, it's not much more than that.